MicrosoftDocs/Devices-docs/surface/surface-slim-pen2-haptics-dev-notes.md

 Surface Slim Pen 2 complies with Windows 11 Ink guidelines with the following exceptions:

 - **Interaction waveforms.** As documented in the [Send and stop interaction feedback](/windows/apps/design/input/pen-haptics#send-and-stop-interaction-feedback)” section, sending an interaction waveform when an inking waveform is being played will temporarily interrupt the inking waveform.
 However, with the current Slim Pen 2 implementation, the inking waveform might not resume when the interaction waveform stops.
 Therefore, if still required, the inking waveform needs to be re-enabled after the interaction feedback.
 There is no need to wait for the interaction feedback to complete.
 - **Unsupported features.** As documented in the [Haptic feedback customizations](/windows/apps/design/input/pen-haptics#haptic-feedback-customizations)” section, the following optional features are not supported on Surface Slim Pen 2: Play Count and Replay Pause Interval.
-Although these usages appear in the descriptor, they are not currently supported; (the following functions return an incorrect value: IsPlayCountSupported, IsPlayDurationSupported, IsReplayPauseIntervalSupported).
+Although these usages appear in the descriptor, they are not currently supported.
+Therefore, the following functions return an incorrect value: IsPlayCountSupported, IsPlayDurationSupported, IsReplayPauseIntervalSupported.

 ## Learn more